HabitatFramework/TechnicalGuide/access/access.rst

 		Get External Data - OBDC Database dialog

-6. In the 'Select Data Source' dialog box, if the DSN file you want to use already exists, locate and select the DSN file.
+5. In the 'Select Data Source' dialog box as shown in :ref:`figALSDSD`, if the DSN file you want to use already exists, locate and select the DSN file.
 If you haven't yet created a DSN file for the target database skip to :ref:`create_dsn` then continue from the next step.

 	.. _figALSDSD: